RatchetModding/Replanetizer/README.md

 All commits pushed to the master branch should be working builds of the application.
 Any ongoing work MUST be pushed to a separate branch. e.g. While you're developing new features.

+# Usage guide

+Extract a .psarc file from a game using seperate tools (PSArcTool.exe for example).
+Use File -> Open, and select a `engine.ps3` file inside a level folder.

+You can move around the world with keyboard and mouse:

+ - WASD to move camera inside the world.
+Hold shift to speed up movement
+ - Left click items to select them
+ - Rotate the camera by holding the right mouse button down and moving your mouse

 # Task management

 All tasks are available at asana.
 Contact simenfjellstad or stiantoften to be added to the board.